-Students are considered tardy when they are not physically present in their classroom at the beginning of the day and when the bell rings at the start of each individual class.
+Students are considered tardy when they are not physically present in their classroom when the bell rings at the start of each class period, without a pass.
+A student will be considered tardy if they arrive in class after the bell rings, until 5 minutes after the bell.
+(Students arriving after 5 minutes, without a pass, will be considered absent for the class period.)
 Students arriving late at the beginning of the school day are to report to the office, sign in, and have a pass issued to them before they continue to their class.
 Failure to do so will result in disciplinary action.